JuanCarcedo/JuanCarcedo/README.md

 README.md
 # Welcome
 Hello!
 Please feel free to check any project you like.
-Note that as per today, the codes are relatively simple and, I hope, easy to follow.
 Please, if, anyhow, you want to propose an update or an improvement, feel free to do so.
 I am learning as much as I can although tips and recommendations are always welcome.

 ## Python